johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 XXX: Can we move the domain ASCII check to parsing?

-1. If _cookie_'s domain contains a character that is not in the range of {{USASCII}}
+1. If _cookie_'s domain-attribute contains a character that is not in the range of {{USASCII}}
     characters, abort these steps and ignore the cookie entirely.

-1. If the user agent is configured to reject "public suffixes" and _cookie_'s domain is a public suffix:
+1. If the user agent is configured to reject cookies for "public suffixes" and _cookie_'s domain-attribute is a public suffix:

-    1. If _cookie_'s domain is identical to _requestURL_'s canonicalized host:
+    1. If _cookie_'s domain-attribute is identical to _requestURL_'s canonicalized host:

-        1. Set _cookie_'s domain to the empty string.
+        1. Set _cookie_'s domain-attribute to the empty string.

         Otherwise: